Quotients of graph operators by symmetry representations: Quantum graph quotients

-We get a quotient graph which consists of two edges of lengths $l_1,l_2$ (Figure \ref{Fig:Star_grah_and_quotient} (b)).
-The boundary vertices of the quotient retain the Neumann conditions, whereas the central vertex corresponds to the conditions
+We get a quotient graph which consists of two edges of lengths $l_{1},l_{2}$ (Figure \ref{Fig:Star_grah_and_quotient} (b)).
+The boundary vertices of the quotient retain the Neumann conditions (2nd and 4th rows of $A$ and $B$), whereas the central vertex corresponds to the conditions (that can be deduced from the 1st and 3rd rows)

 \end{example}

 Let us complement this example by computing the corresponding bond-scattering matrices.
 First, using (\ref{eq:Vertex_Scattering_Matrix}), the scattering matrix of the original graph is: